gileli121/ExecutionMatrix/README.md

 # ExecutionMatrix
-ExecutionMatrix - Deploy, Host and view your JUnit report in external reporting tool
+ExecutionMatrix - Deploy, Host, and view your JUnit report in an external reporting tool

 # Screenshots